 1 – Vesting Restricted Stock and Paying the Tax Due

-When your restricted stock units vest, you officially gain full rights and ownership to the value of the units.
+Generally speaking, when your restricted stock units vest, you gain full rights and ownership to the value of the units.
 Often, the value is transferred to you in the form of shares of company stock.

 However, it is possible that your company can settle the value of the units with cash.
 That means, in lieu of stock shares, you actually receive cash.
 You should check your plan document to see what might happen in your specific situation and what options you have.

-Prior to receiving the value (whether paid as stock or as cash), you will need to settle up on the tax due.
-This is because your restricted stock units are taxed when they vest.
+Prior to receiving the value (whether paid as stock or as cash), you will need to settle-up on the tax due.
+This is because your restricted stock units are often taxed when they vest.

 The amount that is taxable to you (as compensation income, which is potentially subject to Social Security and Medicare tax), is equal to:

-(Number of Vested Shares) x (Fair Market Value of the Stock) = Compensation Income
+(Number of Vested Units) x (Fair Market Value of the Stock) = Compensation Income

 Let’s assume you have 1,000 restricted stock units that vest when the fair market value of the stock is $50 per share.
-The amount you will need to report as taxable income would be:
+The amount you will report as taxable income would be:

 (Number of Shares = 1,000) x (FMV of the Stock =$50) = $50,000